Cléricy

 Photo source: BAnQ

-The bridge
+The Bridge

 Photo source: BAnQ

-An anniversary edition of the allegorical raft descent!
+An anniversary edition of the raft race!

-Photo : Stefya Gilbert
+Photo: Stefya Gilbert

 Photo credit: Ariane Ouellet